Updated: May 9, 2020

 All versions of Voice support Android & iOS apps.
 All versions have “intelligent spam call protection” and automated voicemail transcription.

-How a Business Can Subscribe to Google Voice
+How a Business Can Subscribe to Voice

-Google Voice user licenses can be ordered from the G Suite Admin Console.
+Voice user licenses can be ordered from the G Suite Admin Console.
 The order screen is several levels deep—here’s how a G Suite admin can get to it:

 1. From the Admin Console, select Apps